aeh1707/todo-list-app/README.md

 # TODO list App

-> A todo list app to orgaize your tasks.
+> A todo list app to orgaize your day to day tasks and stay focused, built using HTML, CSS, JS, Webpack, you can add, remove, edit the state of a task, clear all completed tasks, the design is very minimalistic.

 ## Getting Started